 UT WIND ENSEMBLE: A 155-YEAR LEGACY REACHES A NEW STAGE For the first time in the University of Tennessee Band Program’s 155-year history, the UT Wind Ensemble was invited to perform at the College Band Directors National Association (CBDNA) National Conference in Spring 2025 in Fort Worth, Texas.
 The UT Wind Ensemble was one of…

 Some have described walking the hallways of the Natalie L. Haslam Music Center as pure magic.
-From the delicate tapping of pianos in rehearsal rooms to the vibrant roar of the Pride of the Southland Band at practice, it’s easy to become immersed in the many soundtracks that fill the beautiful Music Center on Volunteer Boulevard.
+From the soft playing of pianos in rehearsal rooms to the vibrant roar of the Pride of the Southland Band at practice, it’s easy to become immersed in the many soundtracks that fill the beautiful Music Center on Volunteer Boulevard.
 Of…

 Stephen Cox Lecturer of Music Business With more than 20 years in the music and entertainment industries, Professor Cox is an award-winning composer and educator specializing in sound design, composition, and audio post-production for television, film, and games.
-Evie Andrus Lecturer of Strings & Musicology A lifelong fiddler and co-founder of the East Tennessee…
+Professor Cox teaches courses in music business such as Music Supervision in Media (Fall) and Project in…